|

 - unavailable command

 - A command which cannot be used at this time.
+Usually this means that the command cannot be applied to what is currently selected or has the focus.

 - undelete